BioJulia/PopGen.jl/docs/commands.md

 │ 7   │ Southeast Gulf │ 20    │
 ```

-!!! info "sample not found!"
+??? question "sample not found!"
     If removing a single sample and it is not found in the PopObj, an error will be returned.
 However, if removing multiple samples, you will receive a notice above the PopObj summary indicating which individuals were not found, while removing the ones that were.

 ## Population ID's